thuvejan/ImageHash/README.md

 ===

 ImageHash is a client side web application that allows users to upload an image from their device and have it hashed into a Base64 representation.
 The hash can be shared and the image can be recreated for viewing.
 No servers are involved in hosting the image.

+To do
+---
+- [ ] Ensure images larger than page itself do not render to original resolution
+- [ ] Fix reading from URL hash
+- [ ] Add offline caching support
+- [ ] Make page fill the screen lengthwise